cybersader/awesome-cybersader/📁 05 - Learning/Ninestar Classes/Linux Forensics/Linux Forensics.md

 	- there's timestamps between commands
 	- you can find where the most time is being taken
 # Lab 1 - Running UAC
+- Simple to run
+- Change the yaml to run commands you want
 -